 If a pawnbroker did not receive their repayments on time, they would sell the borrower’s valuable item to get their money back.

-To make a profit if borrowers didn’t repay their debt, pawnbrokers provided loans for smaller amounts.
+To make a profit if borrowers didn’t repay their debt, pawnbrokers provided loans for smaller loan amounts.
 Rather than the securing items were worth.

 Pawnbrokers still exist today but they are not quite as popular as they once were.

 In fact, they are often a last resort after payday loans and other credit options.

 Cash Chequing in the 1970s